Skill Demand Index

 Jobs Analyzed

-Most employers want SQL proficiency at basic competency with practical application.
+Most employers want SQL proficiency at hands-on daily use, not textbook knowledge.

 Overview